 This typically happens during the child custody hearing.
 In many jurisdictions, the courts will issue a formal visitation schedule which includes a detailed account of the non-custodial parent's visitation rights.
 Also called a parenting time schedule, the visitation schedule may grant you visitation rights on:

-- Weekends or alternative weekends
+- Weekends or alternate weekends

 - One or two weeknights (weekly or on alternating weeks)